microsoft/DeepSpeed/README.md

 ## DeepSpeed Library

    The [DeepSpeed](https://github.com/microsoft/deepspeed) library (this repository) implements and packages the innovations and technologies in DeepSpeed Training, Inference and Compression Pillars into a single easy-to-use, open-sourced repository.
-It allows for easy composition of multitude of features within a single training, infernece or compression pipeline.
+It allows for easy composition of multitude of features within a single training, inference or compression pipeline.
 The DeepSpeed Library is heavily adopted by the DL community, and has been used to enable some of the most powerful models (see [DeepSpeed Adoption](#deepspeed-adoption)).

 ## Model Implementations for Inference (MII)